 At least 50% of those elected to the National Council and the other committees need to be women.

-If you wish to nominate yourself or another member for any of these posts, your nomination should be sent by email to email@example.com or by post to Left Unity, 5 Caledonian Road, London N1 9DX by midnight on Friday 15th February 2019.
+If you wish to nominate yourself or another member for any of these posts, your nomination should be sent by email to firstname.lastname@example.org or by post to Left Unity, 5 Caledonian Road, London N1 9DX by midnight on Sunday 16th February 2019.
 Please note that all nominations must have a seconder.
-If you are nominating yourself, please return the form below.
-If you have nominated someone else they will be sent a form to complete by Friday 1st March.
+If you are nominating yourself, please complete and return the form below.
+If you have nominated someone else they will be sent a form to complete by Sunday 1st March.

 If you prefer to receive a ballot paper by post please let us know by the same deadline.